bakkeby/dmenu-flexipatch/README.md

    - [center](https://tools.suckless.org/dmenu/patches/center/)
       - this patch centers dmenu in the middle of the screen

+   - color_emoji
+      - enables color emoji in dmenu by removing a workaround for a BadLength error in the Xft library when color glyphs are used
+      - enabling this will crash dmenu on encountering such glyphs unless you also have an updated Xft library that can handle them

    - [fuzzyhighlight](https://tools.suckless.org/dmenu/patches/fuzzyhighlight/)
       - intended to be combined with the fuzzymatch patch, this makes it so that fuzzy matches are highlighted